-The major in biochemistry and molecular biology provides students the opportunity and the guidance to build for themselves a foundation in the fundamental areas of biology, the study of life, and chemistry, the study of matter, with particular emphasis on the areas integrating biology and chemistry.
+The major in biology provides students the opportunity and the guidance to build for themselves a foundation in the fundamental areas of biology, the study of life.
 Students engage in active learning as they apply the scientific method towards understanding the natural world.
-Students think critically when evaluating data as well as issues related to biology and chemistry in society, and they learn to write and speak effectively about science and scientific issues.
-Students are prepared for a variety of careers as well as advanced study in graduate school or any of the health professions.
+Students think critically when evaluating data as well as issues related to biology in society, and they learn to write and speak effectively about science and scientific issues.
+Students are prepared for a variety of careers as well as advanced study in graduate school